Mark Chapter Four

 Mark 4:13

-Then Jesus said to them, 'Don't you understand this parable?
-How then will you understand any parable?'
+Then Yeshua said to them, "Don't you understand this parable?
+How will you be able to understand any parable?

 Although His questions to them may seem kind of harsh, Jesus is trying to get them to see the connection between the physical and the spiritual.
 His questions help us to see the importance of our change of worldview when we come to faith in Him.
 It is impossible to understand the things of God until that view is shifted to the spiritual instead of the flesh.